Q. My dog is not gluten free, is Millies Wolfheart still suitable?

 Q. Can I use Millies as a mixer with raw meat?

-yes you can, but you will need to work out exactly how much to feed, Millies Wolfheart contains 31% protein so 368 grams (for a 40kg dog per day) would give 114 grams of protein.
-To split feed simply use 50 % meat to 50% Millies this way you can control the protein intake and also the weight by simply adjusting the ratio.
+There is no reason why you can not it is down to personal choice, but you will need to work out exactly how much to feed, To split feed simply use 50 % meat to 50% Millies this way you can control the protein intake and also the weight by simply adjusting the ratio.
 If your dog is putting weight on simply reduce the Millies, and if your dog is losing weight increase the Millies.
-For example 40kg ~ 400 grams of raw to 184 grams of Millies per day
+For example 40kg ~ 400 grams of raw to 184 grams of Millies per day dependant on recipe.

 Q. What preservatives are used in Millies Wolfheart?